 NSCA Members save money when registering for exams.
 Interested in becoming an NSCA Member?
 Learn more about membership and how it can benefit you!

-Candidates must pass an exam that will test their knowledge in five areas: Exercise Science; Nutrition; Exercise Technique; Program Design; and Organization, Administration, Testing, and Evaluation.
+Candidates must pass an exam that will test their knowledge, skills, and abilities in seven domains: Exercise Sciences; Nutrition; Exercise Technique; Program Design; Organization and Administration; Testing, Assessment, and Evaluation; and Wellness Intervention.
 Click to learn more.

 Candidates must be at least 18 years old, have a high school diploma or an equivalent, and have a current CPR/AED certification.
 Click below for more information and details on how to submit the required documentation.

 Since candidates come from wide and varied backgrounds, we offer several different approaches to studying for the exam.
 Click to learn more.